[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 * Teachers to be prepared for assessment reforms by 2023

-* Inclusive & Equitable Education System by 2030
+* Inclusive and equitable Education System by 2030

 * Board Exams to test core concepts and application of knowledge